-In the fiscal years ended February 28, 2021, 2022 and 2023, we generated total net revenues of \$4,495.8 million, \$4,390.9 million and \$1,019.8 million, respectively.
+In the fiscal years ended February 28, 2022, 2023 and February 29, 2024, we generated total net revenues of \$4,390.9 million, \$1,019.8 million and \$1,490.4 million, respectively.

-The primary sources of our revenues for the years ended February 28, 2021 and 2022 included (a) small class learning services, personalized premium services and others; and (b) online education services through www.xueersi.com.
+The primary sources of our revenues for the year ended February 28, 2022 included (a) small class learning services, personalized premium services and others; and (b) online education services through www.xueersi.com.

 In compliance with the Alleviating Burden Opinion Regarding Compulsory Education and applicable rules, regulations and measures, we ceased offering K-9 Academic AST Services in the mainland of China by the end of December 2021.
 The cessation has had a substantial adverse impact on our revenues for the fiscal year ended February 28, 2022 and subsequent periods.
-In the fiscal years ended February 28, 2021 and 2022, the revenues from offering K-9 Academic AST Services in the mainland of China accounted for a substantial majority of the our total net revenues prior to the cessation of such services.
+In the fiscal year ended February 28, 2022, the revenues from offering K-9 Academic AST Services in the mainland of China accounted for a substantial majority of the our total net revenues prior to the cessation of such services.
 We have realigned our business focus toward (i) learning services and others, and (ii) learning content solutions.
 See "Item 4.
 Information on the Company-B. Business Overview" for more information.